 Articles in Peer-Reviewed Journals

 - De Zordo, Silvia, Giulia Zanini, Joanna Mishtal, Camille Garnsey, Ann-Kathrin Ziegler, Caitlin Gerdts.
+2020.
 “Gestational Age Limits for Abortion: Failed Laws and Cross-Border Reproductive Care.”
-BJOG: An International Journal of Obstetrics & Gynaecology
+BJOG: An International Journal of Obstetrics & Gynaecology, first published online on September 25, 2020.

 - Mishtal, Joanna, Silvia De Zordo, Irene Capelli, Anastasia Martino, Laura Rahm, Giulia Zanini.
 2020.
 “Political (in)action in abortion governance during COVID-19 in Europe: a call for a harmonized EU response during public health crises.”
-Special Collection: “COVID-19 and Sexual and Reproductive Health/ Maternal and Newborn Health” E. Varley, and A. Strong (eds.)
-Medical Anthropology Quarterly
+Special Collection: “COVID-19 and Sexual and Reproductive Health/ Maternal and Newborn Health,” E. Varley, and A. Strong (eds.)
+Medical Anthropology Quarterly, first published online on June 20, 2020.

 - Taliaferro, Lindsay, Joanna Mishtal, Veenod L. Chulani, Meagan Acevedo, Tiernan C. Middleton, and Marla E. Eisenberg.
 2019.
 “Communicating Effectively with Sexual Minority Youth: Perspectives of Young Adults and Healthcare Providers.”
 Acta Scientific Paediatrics 2(10):32-39